aws-samples/aws-eksd-eksa-hybrid/README.md

 - create the cluster configuration
 - wait for the cluster to come up until deployment is finished

-This script is located at in your AWS Cloud9 environment at `~/environment/aws-eksd-eksa-hybrid/cdk/cdk-eksdistro/src/config.sh`.
+This script is located in your AWS Cloud9 environment at `~/environment/aws-eksd-eksa-hybrid/cdk/cdk-eksdistro/src/config.sh`.

 You should change the following environment variables to point to your environment configuration accordingly before deploying the CDK app.